alextewpin/hatch-test/README.md

 Demo should work fine on any fairly modern browser.
 I've tested it on Chrome, Safari and Firefox.

+Location detection is working fine, but getting it from OS could take quite a long time.

 ### Possible Improvements

 - Implement indexed text search for large datasets